AthaSSiN/IITK_Bucks_Main/README.md

 The block reward and target are both set to be very high in config.json, and need to be reduced before entering the actual blockchain of IITK Bucks!

 The classes used in the program are available in the 'classes' directory.
 It also has a Block class, which I haven't used as such but exists for future use, etc.

+The various utility functions used are in the 'utils' directory.